How to Attract the Best Seasonal Workers

 Tout your technology.

 Especially if your seasonal staff skews younger.
 Gen Z, entering the workforce now, expects to have technological solutions.
-Use digital communication tools or scheduling software, so employees can stay up-to-date on important announcements and their schedules– all from their phones.
+Use digital communication tools or employee scheduling software, so employees can stay up-to-date on important announcements and their schedules– all from their phones.

 Don’t forget to embrace technology in the hiring process as well.
 Make use of recruiting tools to organize all your job postings and sort through applications in one place.

 Allow room for growth.